 Small forms are hard to work with on large websites, but when the size of the site is small, it’s next to impossible.
 Keep forms short and to the point if you want all of your visitors to fill in the blanks.

 Even the best website will not work for mobile users if the design of the website is not responsive.
 Use a theme that changes depending on screen size, and this mistake can be avoided entirely.

 Mobile users often prefer to skim the content to find only what they need.
 When websites have a lot of fluff, it makes skimming more difficult.
 Keep your content to the point and keep your visitors happy.

 When mobile users enter a new page, they like having the freedom of going back to the home page so they can navigate around your website.
 If you forget a home button, they have no way of getting back, which may cause them to leave your site for good.

 Mistake #8: Large Graphic Use

-Websites, whether mobile or standard, will slow down with large graphics.
+Websites, whether mobile or standard, will slow down with large graphics, so make sure to invest in good logo animation software.
 The more pictures or animations you have on your website, the slower it will load.
 This is especially true on mobile devices, as they need sites to load as quickly as possible.
 They have smaller processors, so they require the smallest file sizes possible.